-We enter the final face of the Cube of Space through The Magician at the Center Above, and come out onto the face Below.
-The Fool card is the axis of the Cube from Above to Below.
-We travel along this axis which joins the two faces, allowing the Master of Light to transform the lower self once and for all .
+The Fool card is the axis which joins the Cube from Above to Below.
+We travel along this axis to the High Priestess.
+The Master of Light now begins the transformation of the lower self once and for all .
 The Master fearlessly faces all remaining flaws, misgivings, doubts and misunderstandings.
 This is also the Master’s final stay in the physical body.

-With this ability to develop seed ideas you will realize that sub-consciousness has perfect powers of deductive reasoning.
+With this ability to develop seed ideas you will realize that the sub-conscious mind has perfect powers of deductive reasoning.
 Deductive reasoning starts with a premise and then works it way down to a conclusion.
-If the premise is inaccurate, then so would be the conclusion.
+If the premise is inaccurate, then so will be the conclusion.
 The Hebrew double letter Gimel associated with this card means both peace and strife.
 Which would you rather have?
 What premises are you living by?

 Another aspect relating to the number 2 is the line, the extension of a point.
 The diameter of a circle (an extension of two directions) divides the circle into two parts, each a duplicate of the other.
 This ability to duplicate is referred to as memory, a basic function of sub-consciousness.
 It keeps a perfect record of all experience, and therefore has perfect memory.

 The High Priestess has a scroll on her lap of all the memories ever created.
-Through our personal sub-consciousness we have access to the universal supply of all original material and can make it what we will.
-These memories are not just derived from our personality and its experiences, but includes all race experience.
+Through our personal sub-conscious mind we have access to the universal supply of all material and can make it what we will.
+These memories are not just derived from our personality and its experiences, but includes all race experience on the planet.
 And you thought the information on the internet was amazing.
 Tap into this source.
 Wow!
 And the Tarot teaches you how to do just that.

 The High Priestess card actually covers the five laws of practical recall – mnemonics.
 The two pillars represent two of these laws by their form and color, and another by their position.
 You will remember easily ideas or things which (1) are like each other, (2) are a sharp contrast to each other, and (3) are near to each other in time and space.
 You will be able to catalog your memories using these links.